precice/openfoam-adapter/README.md

 reading a checkpoint, by using the `evaluateBoundaries: No` option.
 Additionally, you may disable the checkpointing completely, by using the `disableCheckpointing: Yes` option.
-This tricks preCICE by not adding adding any fields to the checkpoints.
+This tricks preCICE by not adding any fields to the checkpoints.
 You may use this only for development purposes, as implicit coupling should always be used with checkpointing.